ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 Day 14: Great Ocean Road

-Travel through Melbourne to The Dandenong Ranges, which you’ll explore on Puffing Billy, a traditional steam train.
-Get off at the Lakeside Visitor Centre and head to Philip Island, where you’ll visit their Koala Centre and the Nobbies Centre which showcases marine life.
-Finish the day by watching the Penguin Parade, where the Little Penguins return to their burrows for the night.
+Travel to The Dandenong Ranges and board Puffing Billy, a traditional steam train that takes you from Belgrave to Lakeside Visitor Centre and Museum.
+From here, head to Phillip Island, where you’ll visit the Phillip Island Koala Centre and the Nobbies Centre.
+Lastly, grab a spot in the nature park to watch the nightly Penguin Parade, where the Little Penguins emerge out the ocean and return to their burrows.
+Return to Melbourne after.

 Day 16: Melbourne to Uluru